-If you are over 55 then you may have questions about senior citizens apartments.
+If you are over 55 then you may have questions about senior citizens' apartments.
 Though

 there are many good reasons to consider a senior apartment, each person’s circumstances

 differ greatly.
-For example, some seniors will be looking for apartments that offer a stronger since of community.
+For example, some seniors will be looking for apartments that offer a stronger sense of community.
 Other individuals will be looking for senior living alternatives that allow more freedom to travel.
 Below are some questions that seniors should consider when searching for senior living accommodations.